Author & Story Teller

 Blake is a freelance bass trombonist and music industry professional who performs in various ensembles around the L.A. area.
 Blake is thrilled to be working as the Music Supervisor for The American Story, as he is passionate about America's history and using music to help tell stories.
 Blake graduated from Azusa Pacific University with a BM in Commercial Music Business and is currently attending the University of Southern California in pursuit of an MS in Music Industry with a concentration in Music Supervision and Visual Media.

 Michael Jon DeHays is a freelance electric cellist, composer and recording engineer from Mishawaka, Indiana.
 His time is spent composing music, recording and mixing audio at Kickstart Studios, or performing on electric cello as Imphormal.
-He is a member of the “Computer Geek, Tech-head Club” and also a part time choir director.
+He is a member of the “Computer Geek, Tech-head Club” and also a part time Worship Team Technical Director.